cjtaylor1990/setup_xspec/README.md

 # setup_xspec

 # Requirements for Mac
-* xcode command-line tools - can be downloaded via the command "xcode-select --install" in the command line

-* gfortran version 7 - best to install via homebrew with gcc: "brew install gcc@7"
+* gcc - Best to install via homebrew with "brew install gcc"

-* wget - install via homebrew: "brew install wget"
+* wget - Install via homebrew: "brew install wget"

+# Special Note on Clang
+While the XCode C compiler, Clang, was the standard compiler to use for XSPEC, this is no longer the case and is no longer compatible.